 Avocado and Pineapple Face Mask

-- ½ ripe avocado
+• ½ ripe avocado (£0.48)

-- Three small chunks of fresh pineapple
+• 3 small chunks of fresh pineapple (£0.05)

-- ¼ lime
+• ¼ lime (£0.08)

-Blend the avocado and pineapple until smooth but textured, and squeeze the lime into the mixture.
+2) Blend the avocado and pineapple until smooth but textured, and squeeze the lime into the mixture.

 Yoghurt, Orange and Lemon Moisturiser

-Mix the ingredients together well, and apply to the face using a cotton pad or your fingers.
+1) Mix the ingredients together well, and apply to the face using a cotton pad or your fingers.

-Leave for one or two minutes and rinse with lukewarm water.
+2) Leave for one or two minutes and rinse with lukewarm water.

-Homemade hair care
+Homemade hair care treatments

 Cocoa Dry Shampoo

-Combine ingredients and apply to the roots using a make-up brush or similar.
+1) Combine ingredients and apply to the roots using a make-up brush or similar.

-Working in sections, brush the powder through the hair until the oil has been absorbed.
+2) Working in sections, brush the powder through the hair until the oil has been absorbed.
 Repeat if necessary.

 Honey Hair Conditioner

-- ½ cup of honey
+• ½ cup of honey (£0.35)

-- Four tablespoons of olive oil (Note: reduce the amount if your hair is on the oily side)
+• 4 tbsp olive oil (Note: reduce the amount if your hair is on the oily side) (£0.32).

-Mix the honey and oil together.
+1) Mix the honey and oil together.
 If you have a bottle with a squeeze top lid, use a funnel and pour the mixture in.
 If not, use a jug to pour the mixture onto the hair in small amounts.

-Massage into your hair until it's evenly covered.
-Cover your hair with a shower cap and leave for at least 30 minutes.
-The mixture may drip, so either plug the shower cap with cotton wool, or wrap a towel around your shoulders (either way the result will be worth it!).
+3) Cover your hair with a shower cap and leave for at least 30 minutes.
+The mixture may drip, so either plug the shower cap with cotton wool or wrap a towel around your shoulders (either way the result will be worth it!).

-Follow this process by shampooing and rinsing your hair thoroughly.
+4) Follow this process by shampooing and rinsing your hair thoroughly.

 Avocado Hair Mask

-Mix together the egg yolk, oil and honey.
-Mash the avocado using a fork, and blend with the rest of the mixture.
+2) Mash the avocado using a fork, and blend with the rest of the mixture.

-Apply to your (wet) hair, starting at the ends and working your way up.
+3) Apply to your (wet) hair, starting at the ends and working your way up.
 Let it soak in for 15–20 minutes, then rinse, shampoo, and rinse again.

-Note: If your hair is particularly oily, don't apply to the roots.
+If your hair is particularly oily, don't apply to the roots.

 Sugar Scalp Scrub

-2) Wet your hair, and if you have other styling products in it, apply conditioner to make it easier to work with.
+2) Wet your hair, and if you have other styling products in it already, apply conditioner to make it easier to work with.

-Extra natural skin scare tips
+Extra natural skincare tips

 - Using body scrubs two to three times a week is enough to keep your body well exfoliated.

 - All of these recipes can be made in batches and kept in the fridge in an airtight container.
-If you can, add a date with a sticky label and make sure you use them within three or four days.
+If you can, add a date with a sticky label and make sure you use them within three to four days.

 - Know your skin!
 Unless otherwise stated, these recipes are suitable for all skin/hair types, but if you do have sensitive skin, be gentle when using the scrubs and abrasive ingredients.

 What about your old clothes?
-You could give them a new lease of life too!
+You could give them a new lease of life too.